 Judge Langford Morris is a graduate of Wayne State University, undergraduate and graduate school, and the University of Detroit Law School.
 She has served on the Circuit Court since 1992.
 Previously, Judge Langford Morris was an Assistant U.S. Attorney, Civil Division, an Assistant Oakland County Prosecutor, and an Child Protective Services Investigator.
 She hears child welfare cases in her courtroom.

 For More Information Contact:

 She managed complex trial advocacy trainings, conferences, and wrote for NDAA’s publications.
 Her main area of research focuses on addressing family and domestic violence within the in the framework of the criminal justice system.
 Her articles include U.S. v.
 Jones: Signaling Change to Search and Seizure under the Fourth Amendment, Juvenile Sex Offenses: Finding Justice, and Berghuis v.
 Thompkins: Invocation and Waiver of the Miranda Right to Remain Silent, and The Confrontation Clause After Ohio v.
-Clark: The Path to Reinvigorating Evidenced-Based Prosecution in Intimate Partner Violence Cases which is slated to be co-published by NDAA and the George Washington Law Review.
-She is currently writing the legislative reform chapter for the upcoming textbook Investigation and Prosecution of Child Torture.
+Clark: The Path to Reinvigorating Evidenced-Based Prosecution in Intimate Partner Violence Cases was co-published by NDAA and the George Washington Law Review.
+She has also written three chapters for the American Bar Association’s State of Criminal Justice Book Series.